-Grains or oilseeds for energy production have been used as the entry point for agricultural feedstocks into the renewable energy fuel market.
-There are nonetheless, serious limitations to the long term viability of this strategy, which include; the high costs of raw materials, the low energy yield per hectare, the modest net energy gains, and the long term conflict with the food production sector due to the use of high quality agricultural soils.
+Grains or oilseeds for energy production have been the entry point for agricultural feedstocks as renewable energy fuels There are nonetheless, serious limitations to the long term viability of this strategy, which include; the high costs of raw materials, the low energy yield per hectare, the modest net energy gains, and the long term conflict with the food production sector due to the use of high quality agricultural soils.

-There are two main ways that farm production can be improved to produce energy on a larger scale; i) crop residues can be used, provided surplus quantities are available, and ii) dedicated biomass energy crops can be grown, ideally on marginal agricultural land.
+There are two main ways that farm production can be used to produce energy on a larger scale; i) crop residues can be used, provided surplus quantities are available, and ii) dedicated biomass energy crops can be grown, ideally on marginal agricultural land.